© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pumpsaint Roman Fort is a scheduled monument protected by Cadw under reference CM226.
 View the official record →

-Pumpsaint Roman Fort is a Roman auxiliary fort located in Carmarthenshire, Wales, situated in the upland region of the Tywi Valley.
+Pumpsaint Roman Fort is a Roman auxiliary fort located in Carmarthenshire, Wales, dating to the late first or early second century AD.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM226.

 Pumpsaint Roman Fort dates from the roman period, and is classified as a fort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pumpsaint Roman Fort is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM226.